Qualitative Face Fit Testing

-Our Fit Testing Training team have a wealth of practical experience of face fit testing which really makes a difference to the quality of testing and provide practical guidance, advice and helpful hints and tips all gained from a working practical knowledge in frontline emergency work and providing Qualitative face fit testing with every make and model of mask from FFP1, FFP2 & FFP3 disposable masks through to semi-disposable and reusable half masks.
+Our Fit Testing Training team have a wealth of practical experience of face fit testing.
+This makes a difference to the quality of testing and providing practical guidance, advice and helpful hints and tips all gained from a working practical knowledge in frontline emergency work and providing qualitative face fit testing.
+We work with every make and model of mask from FFP1, FFP2 & FFP3 disposable masks through to semi-disposable and reusable half masks.

 We provide Qualitative Fit testing (QLFT)

 We conduct of face fit testing, qualitative testing that results in matching an individual’s face shape with a compatible mask to ensure a tight seal is achieved.
 All our staff are fully trained, qualified and compliant to the HSE Guidelines.

 Used only for disposable and half face masks.

 The individual wears a hood over the head and shoulders and the tester sprays a bitter solution into the hood.

 The wearer carries out a series of exercises, such as turning the head from side to side.

 If the individual can taste the solution, there is a break in the mask’s seal.

 Qualitative fit testing (QLFT) is a pass/fail test based on the wearer’s subjective assessment of any leakage through the face seal region by detecting the introduction of bitter- or sweet-tasting aerosol as a test agent.
 QLFT methods are suitable for disposable and reusable half masks; they are not suitable for full-face masks.
 Although this type of test is based on subjective detection and response by the wearer of the RPE, it is important that it is administered by a fit tester competent in using this method.